Tesla Inc. (TSLA) Stock Price and Analyst Predictions

 TSLA) stock’s latest price update

-Tesla Inc. (NASDAQ: TSLA)’s stock price has decreased by -4.99 compared to its previous closing price of 182.00.
-Nevertheless, the company has seen a -9.42% plunge in its stock price over the last five trading sessions.
+Tesla Inc. (NASDAQ: TSLA)’s stock price has increased by 0.60 compared to its previous closing price of 173.44.
+Nevertheless, the company has seen a -9.97% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/08/23 that Tesla’s Model Y Investigated After Steering Wheels Detach

 TSLA’s Market Performance

-Tesla Inc. (TSLA) has seen a -9.42% fall in stock performance for the week, with a -12.14% decline in the past month and a -3.84% plunge in the past quarter.
-The volatility ratio for the week is 4.50%, and the volatility levels for the past 30 days are at 5.06% for TSLA.
-The simple moving average for the last 20 days is -13.53% for TSLA stock, with a simple moving average of -21.34% for the last 200 days.
+Tesla Inc. (TSLA) has seen a -9.97% fall in stock performance for the week, with a -15.84% decline in the past month and a 0.60% surge in the past quarter.
+The volatility ratio for the week is 5.87%, and the volatility levels for the past 30 days are at 5.30% for TSLA.
+The simple moving average for the last 20 days is -11.37% for TSLA stock, with a simple moving average of -20.45% for the last 200 days.

 Analysts’ Opinion of TSLA

-Many brokerage firms have already submitted their reports for TSLA stocks, with Berenberg repeating the rating for TSLA by listing it as a “Hold.”
-The predicted price for TSLA in the upcoming period, according to Berenberg is $210 based on the research report published on March 08th of the current year 2023.

-Barclays, on the other hand, stated in their research note that they expect to see TSLA reach a price target of $275.
-The rating they have provided for TSLA stocks is “Overweight” according to the report published on February 15th, 2023.
+Berenberg, on the other hand, stated in their research note that they expect to see TSLA reach a price target of $210, previously predicting the price at $200.
+The rating they have provided for TSLA stocks is “Hold” according to the report published on March 08th, 2023.

-Berenberg gave a rating of “Buy” to TSLA, setting the target price at $200 in the report published on January 30th of the current year.
+Barclays gave a rating of “Overweight” to TSLA, setting the target price at $275 in the report published on February 15th of the current year.

 Insider Trading